TheScriptGuy/certificateChecker/README.md

 * convert script to object orientated programming (partially done)
 * Supply own CA certificate repository
 * send email notification that script is about to expire within <X> number of days.
+* have the ability to connect to hosts on a port other than 443